SasArth/EMSAS-RT/UserGuide.md

 ## Introduction

 **EMSAS-RT** (Embedded Multi-Scheduling and Synchronization Real-Time Operating System) is a lightweight RTOS designed for Arduino platforms with AVR architecture.
 It provides task management, semaphores, mutexes, mailboxes, and event groups for easy multitasking and inter-task communication.
+It uses preemptive scheduling based on task priority and RoundRobin if the priority is same.

 ---